 The precise cause or causes of follicular occlusion are unknown.
 There are genetic, hormonal and environmental influences.
 Environmental factors may include smoking, obesity, high carbohydrate diet, humidity and bacteria.
-The body’s innate immune system is also important, as a trigger must activate it for any blockage to occur.
+The body’s innate immune system is also essential, as a trigger must activate it for any blockage to occur.

 The open comedo is a follicle plugged by dead skin cells.
-Rupture of the follicle wall results in inflammation, ie nodules, ulceration and abscesses.
-Longstanding inflammation results in scarring.
+Rupture of the follicle wall results in inflammation, ie nodules, ulceration and abscesses — longstanding inflammation results in scarring.

 Hidradenitis suppurativa is three times as common in women as in men; it most affects them between puberty and menopause.
 Follicles are more likely to block up under the influence of hormones, especially the male type (androgens).
 Levels of androgens may be normal or raised in women with hidradenitis suppurativa.
-Hidradenitis suppurativa is much more common in smokers than non-smokers, and is also more common in the obese compared to those of normal weight.
+Hidradenitis suppurativa is much more common in smokers than non-smokers and is also more common in the obese compared to those of normal weight.